ifet4u/SuperSimpleMVCPHP/README.md

 # Super Simple MVC PHP Script - autoroute
-Simple MVC starting point for small PHP projects, but mostly for learning, only with Auto Routing !
+Simple MVC mostly for learning.
+It was my way of learning MVC paterns.

 If you are learning or familliar with PHP and MVC architecture, this is a good starting point for smaller projects and practice.
 There are few things to know: